r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 ...I'd imagine this works on an instinctual level, before you can even think about reaching for your sword.

 **Kama:**
-So for Servants who've had their Spirit Origins pummeled half to death, or a human on the verge of turning Tokugawa {(M) himself /(F) herself}...
+So for Servants who've had their Spirit Origins pummeled half to death, or a human on the verge of turning Tokugawa [♂ himself /♀ herself]...

 **Kama:**
 ...that property alone might be more than strong enough for a finishing blow.